-- (1) The committee is comprised of at least a non-voting Chair, 10 voting volunteers, and 2 non-voting liaisons. - A Chair is permitted to invite additional non-voting advisors to participate in some or all of the deliberations of the committee. - (2) The Internet Society President appoints the non-voting Chair, who must meet the usual requirements for membership in the nominating committee. - The nominating committee Chair must agree to invest the time necessary to complete the duties of the nominating committee and to perform in the best interests of the IETF community during the performance of those duties. - (3) The Chair obtains the list of IESG and IAB positions to be refilled and publishes it along with a solicitation for names of volunteers from the IETF community willing to serve on the nominating committee. - The list of open positions is published with the solicitation to facilitate community members choosing between volunteering for an open position and volunteering for the nominating committee. - The list and solicitation must be publicized using at least the same mechanism used by the IETF secretariat for its announcements. - (4) Members of the IETF community must have attended at least 2 of the last 3 IETF meetings in order to volunteer. - (5) Internet Society Board of Trustees, sitting members of the IAB, and sitting members of the IESG may not volunteer. - (6) The Chair randomly selects the 10 voting volunteers from the pool of names of volunteers. - (7) The sitting IAB and IESG members each appoint a non-voting liaison to the nominating committee from their current membership who are not sitting in an open position. - (8) The Chair may solicit additional non-voting liaisons from other organizations, who must meet the usual requirements for membership in the nominating committee.

-4. Nominating Committee Operation
+(1) The committee is comprised of at least a non-voting Chair, 10 voting volunteers, and 3 non-voting liaisons.

+A Chair is permitted to invite additional non-voting advisors to participate in some or all of the deliberations of the committee.

+(2) The Internet Society President appoints the non-voting Chair, who must meet the usual requirements for membership in the nominating committee.

+The nominating committee Chair must agree to invest the time necessary to complete the duties of the nominating committee and to perform in the best interests of the IETF community during the performance of those duties.

+(3) The Chair obtains the list of IESG and IAB positions to be reviewed and publishes it along with a solicitation for names of volunteers from the IETF community willing to serve on the nominating committee.

+The list of open positions is published with the solicitation to facilitate community members choosing between volunteering for an open position and volunteering for the nominating committee.

+The list and solicitation must be publicized using at least the same mechanism used by the IETF secretariat for its announcements.

+- (4) Members of the IETF community must have attended at least 2 of the last 3 IETF meetings in order to volunteer. - (5) Internet Society Board of Trustees, sitting members of the IAB, and sitting members of the IESG may not volunteer. - (6) The Chair announces the pool of volunteers from which the 10 voting volunteers will be randomly selected.

+The announcement must be made using at least the same mechanism used by the IETF secretariat for its announcements.

+(7) The Chair randomly selects the 10 voting voluteers from the pool of names of volunteers using a method that can be independently verified to be unbiased and fair.

+A method is fair if each eligible volunteer is equally likely to be selected.
+A method is unbiased if no one can influence its outcome.

+The method must include an announcement of an enumerated list of the pool of names together with the specific algorithm for how names will be chosen from the list.
+The output of the selection algorithm must depend on random data whose value is not known at the time the list and algorithm are announced.

+One possible method is to compute the MD5 hash of future winning lottery numbers and use the result to select names from the list.

+All announcements must be made using at least the mechanism used by the IETF secretariat for its announcements.

+- (8) The sitting IAB and IESG members each appoint a non-voting liaison to the nominating committee from their current membership who are not sitting in an open position. - (9) The Chair of the prior year's nominating committee serves as a non-voting liaison.

+The prior year's Chair may designate an alternate voting member from the prior year's committee if the Chair is unavailable.
+If the prior year's Chair is unavailable and is unable or unwilling to make such a designation in a timely fashion, the Chair of the current committee may do so.

+- (10) The Chair may solicit additional non-voting liaisons from other organizations, who must meet the usual requirements for membership in the nominating committee. - 4.
+Nominating Committee Operation